WHY ADDICTION TREATMENT DOESN’T WORK

 The somewhat dated and limited evidence for any benefit from group modality in substance use treatment is challenged by established and increasing evidence and practice theory linking problem substance use generally to chronic inner distress and deficits in emotional regulation linked to history of trauma and/or adverse childhood experiences (ACE), participation in such groups inconsistent with trauma-informed care.
 For example, key diagnostic features of Posttraumatic Stress Disorder (PTSD) include anxiety and hyperarousal with impaired attention and learning in novel and complex social settings.
 Moreover, very few patients are willing and comfortable working therapeutically on history of trauma in a group setting.

-Evidence based therapies for addressing those effects are individual modality therapies provided by licensed mental health therapists, and the common effects of history of ACE and adult trauma – including fearfulness in novel and social settings, with impaired concentration and learning, and avoidance accessing and expressing difficult inner material – all contraindicate group modality.
+Evidence based therapies for addressing those effects are individual modality therapies provided by licensed mental health therapists, and the common effects of history of ACE and adult trauma – including fearfulness in novel and social settings, with impaired concentration and learning, and avoidance accessing and expressing difficult inner material – all contraindicate (= indicate against use of) group modality.

 With compulsive use of mood-altering substances (“addiction”) driving a steadily worsening public health crisis, highly lethal, the standards and regulations controlling what types of healthcare professionals are qualified and allowed to treat the lethal conditions based on their levels of training, competence and credentialing should be clear and reassuring –